sloancinkle/shuffleboard/README.md

 ### Player Customization
 * The two tables in the center allow you to choose puck colors.
 * The top table is for Player 1 (scoreboard left), and the bottom table is for Player 2 (scoreboard right).
-* Tip: You can practice throwing pucks on these mini-tables to test the friction!
+* Tip: Practice throwing pucks on these tables to test the friction!

 ### Resume vs. Reset
 * RESUME: Returns you to the current game without changes.